jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 ## Attempting Standards

-Students may spend their Attempt Points to individually demonstrate mastery of the Core and Supplemental Standards.
+Students may spend their Attempt Points to individually demonstrate mastery of the Core and Supporting Standards.

 * During the first 15 minutes of days without an IRQ/TRQ, students are given a **Mastery Quiz** containing several